 By this definition, pearls are technically cruelty-free since they do not test on living animals – but many who try to avoid cruelty-free products would still be upset about the conditions that the oysters endure.

 As there is no standard or legal definition of the term – products may use the label without any proper certification.
-In result, some organizations (in the US and abroad) create their own guidelines and lists of cruelty-free products, like this list from Ethical Elephant.
+In result, some organizations (in the US and abroad) create their own guidelines and lists of cruelty-free products.

 Natural vs. Cultured Pearls: Which Are Less Cruel?